mandiant/capa/doc/installation.md

 #### *Note*:
 This method is appropriate for integrating capa in an existing project.
 This technique doesn't pull the default rule set, so you should check it out separately from [capa-rules](https://github.com/fireeye/capa-rules/) and pass the directory to the entrypoint using `-r` or set the rules path in the IDA Pro plugin.
+This technique also doesn't set up the default library identification [signatures](https://github.com/fireeye/capa/tree/master/sigs).
+You can pass the signature directory using the `-s` argument.
+For example, to run capa with both a rule path and a signature path:

+    capa   -r /path/to/capa-rules   -s /path/to/capa-sigs  suspicious.exe
 Alternatively, see Method 3 below.

 ### 1. Install capa module